rrabbiitt/DugiXR/README.md

 </details>

 ## 🎬 Scene Overview
+### 🏘️ Main Village
+The Main Village is the starting point of the game, where players are introduced to each game’s concept and the story unfolds.
+Take a look at the *in-game footage* below!

 ### 🏸 제기차기 Jegichagi
 **Overview**
 *Jegichagi* is a traditional game with simple mechanics but hidden potential for diverse interpretations.
 We believed that XR technology could further expand its possibilities.
 Originally, *Jegichagi* is a traditional game where players kick a shuttlecock-like object with their feet to keep it from falling.
 However, to utilize *hand tracking*, we modified the gameplay to use hands instead of feet.